 The ranks grew at a rapid pace.
 Chuck Bilich from Harvard Law School and Dewey Ballantine in corporate law.
 Alan Mittman from Boalt Hall – University of California and Kaye Scholer in litigation.
 Brian Conneely from Duke University and Kelly Drye & Warren to lead labor and employment.

-During this period of time, Lew met Steve Breitstone who, after practicing in Manhattan in the powerhouse law firms of Kaye Scholer and Morgan Lewis, was cooling his heels in a law firm located in a Soho art gallery where he was also purchasing and renovating brownstones.
-Steve and Lew shared an entrepreneurial spirit.
-They hit it off and Lew offered Steve a position as a real estate entrepreneur.
-Steve declined.
-A few years later they reconnected and Steve joined the firm to become head of the tax group.
+During this period of time, Lew met Stephen Breitstone who, after practicing in Manhattan in the powerhouse law firms of Kaye Scholer and Morgan Lewis, was cooling his heels in a law firm located in a Soho art gallery where he was also purchasing and renovating brownstones.
+Stephen and Lew shared an entrepreneurial spirit.
+They hit it off and Lew offered Stephen a position as a real estate entrepreneur.
+Stephen declined.
+A few years later they reconnected and Stephen joined the firm to become head of the tax group.
 They had the same influential professor in college when studying accounting at NYU (what is now the NYU Stern Business School) and both had completed LL.M.s at NYU.